 Since political science is a broad discipline, there is a wide variety of possible topic areas.
 When deciding whether to take on an Honors project, students should have a great personal interest in the topic.
 The Charles Center lists completed theses, and the Government Department keeps copies.

 Research Methods (GOVT 301) is required of all Government Honors students and is recommended for any Public Policy or International Studies majors who are doing a thesis with a Government advisor.
 In addition, it is very important to have already taken other substantive courses related to your topic — e.g, a student working on something to do with nuclear weapons should have had Government 329, International Security; anyone conducting a public opinion survey or interpreting survey results should have taken Government 307; anyone working on an aspect of health care should have taken Government 360; anyone doing something on the European Union should have completed Government 330, Politics of European Cooperation, etc.

-A full-time Assistant, Associate, or Full Professor in the Department may advise an Honors student.
-Under certain limited circumstances, a Visiting or Adjunct faculty member may agree to do so as well.
+Any continuing faculty member in the Department may advise an Honors student.
 We very strongly recommend that students seek as advisors a faculty member with whom they have already had course work in the general subject area of the thesis project.
-Please bear in mind that some faculty may not feel able to take on supervision because the project is too far from their specialization, because they are going on leave, or because of other commitments (including other supervisions).
+Please bear in mind that some faculty may not feel able to take on supervision because the project is too far from their specialization because they are going on leave or because of other commitments (including other supervisions).